Krukov/cashews/Readme.md

 Use `hash_key` and `digestmod` parameter to protect your application from security vulnerabilities.
-The `digestmod` is a hashing algorithm that can be used: `sum`, `md5` (default), `sha1` and `sha256` The `hash_key` is a salt for a hash - it can be any secret string.
+The `digestmod` is a hashing algorithm that can be used: `sum`, `md5` (default), `sha1` and `sha256` The `hash_key` is a salt for a hash - it can be a secret string.

 Pickle can't serialize any type of objects.
 In case you need to store more complex types